AdnanMuzavor/Striver_Sde_Sheet/README.md

                       where key is edge weight of that node [minimum edge weight].
 This process continues until we find n-1 edges [each having minimal weights]
 - ***Kruskals Algorithm***: An algorithm starts by sorting the edges based on edge weights and then we proces each of sorted edge weight and check if edges can be combined into MST or not and take decision accordingly., A concept pof disjoint set is also used in the process.
+- **Disjoint Set** :   Disjoint set is data structure which can help us to know whether the given two nodes belong to same component or not with help of methods like **GetParent** and **Union** .
+Further concept of **path compression** makes the GetParent function more **efficient**.